cmustuco/crosscheck/README.md

 # Crosscheck

 Crosscheck is a Python utility for comparing the Schedule of Classes and the StuCo Spreadsheet (both files in CSV).
-It outputs a file detailing differences across these two documents.
+Usually, at the start of the semester, the Spreadsheet contains data from incoming course applications, and Kristin builds the Schedule of Classes from the Spreadsheet.
+However, some data fields on the SOC might be mistaken.
+Use this tool to generate a file detailing differences across these two documents.

 ## Requirements